Treatment for Anxiety in Dubai

 Question:

-I live in Dubai and suffer of anxiety in crowded places and while interacting with groups of people.
+I live in Dubai and suffer from anxiety in crowded places and while interacting with groups of people.
 I know that some medication, such as anti-anxiety medication, is prohibited.
 Can I get rid of my anxiety without using medication?

 Answer:

 A mild level of anxiety can be managed without medication through various therapeutic techniques such as psychotherapy, relaxation exercises, mindfulness, and lifestyle modifications.
 However, in some cases, medication may be necessary for symptom control.
-In more severe cases of anxiety, the most effective treatment method involves combination of medication and psychotherapy.
+In more severe cases of anxiety, the most effective treatment method involves a combination of medication and psychotherapy.

 What happens when I don’t treat my anxiety?

 Untreated anxiety can lead to significant impairment in various areas of life, including work, relationships, and physical health.
-It may also increase the risk of developing other mental health conditions such as depression and substance abuse disorders.
+It may also increase the risk of developing other mental health conditions, such as depression and substance abuse disorders.
 Seeking timely treatment can help prevent these long-term consequences.

 What is the difference between panic attacks and constantly present anxiety?

 While both panic attacks and generalized anxiety involve feelings of fear and discomfort, they differ in intensity and duration.
 Panic attacks are sudden, intense episodes of fear or panic that typically peak within minutes, accompanied by physical symptoms like rapid heartbeat and shortness of breath.
-The constantly present anxiety, or caller generalized anxiety disorder, on the other hand, involves persistent feelings of worry, nervousness, or unease that may vary in intensity over time.
+The constantly present anxiety, or generalized anxiety disorder, on the other hand, involves persistent feelings of worry, nervousness, or unease that may vary in intensity over time.